EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 Correspondence between an index and a plaintext value can be determined based on the number of occurrences of the index/value:
 - basic protection: values with the same number of occurrences are indistinguishable to the attacker.

-Assessment of index exposure based on equivalence relation where index/plaintext values with same number of occurrences belong to the same class
-- exposure of values in equivalence class $C$ is $\frac{1}{\vert  C \vert}$.
+Assessment of index exposure based on equivalence relation where index/plaintext values with same number of occurrences belong to the same class.
+The exposure of values in equivalence class $C$ is $\frac{1}{\vert  C \vert}$.

 An example of exposure computation in Freq+DB$^k$.<br />